 This lesson is part of our regular Diversity, Equity, and Inclusion curriculum.
 This week, we will cover microaggressions: what they are, how they impact people, and how to recognize and prevent them.
-An Epicodus staff member will be leading a discussion on this topic in the next class session during standup.
+An Epicodus staff member will be leading a discussion on this topic in the next class session.
 Please read through this lesson in preparation for the discussion.
 We encourage you to bring your questions, commentary, reflections, and any experiences that you wish to share with the group.

 Learning about microaggressions will help us become more sensitive to others feelings and perspectives, and ultimately help us to be more inclusive.
 While diversity refers to the traits and characteristics that make us different from one another, inclusion refers to the actions we take to make others feel welcome.
 Inclusion is therefore what it takes to make Epicodus a safe and productive learning environment, and what we need in tech in order to diversify the tech industry.

 When you are marginalized, you are treated as an outsider or you are in the minority in a given situation.
 Please consider the following experiences from individuals who have experienced marginalization.

 Consider this excerpt from a blog post by Jules Walter, a Black software engineer: